Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

     :::lisp
     CL-USER> (find-symbol "S")
-	S
+	S         ; it exists!
-	:INTERNAL ; the second value returned by FIND-SYMBOL -- S is not exported
+	:INTERNAL ; and is not exported

 	CL-USER> (unintern 's)
 	T

 	CL-USER> (find-symbol "S")
-	NIL
+	NIL       ; it does not exist anymore!
 	NIL

 ## Symbols and macros